Boris goes camping

 Boris has joined us!
 Yes, the fluffy-haired London Mayor has recently revealed he's a fan of camping.
-Hurrah!
+Who'd a thunk it?

 'I have camped everywhere from the drizzle of Salisbury Plain to the Serengeti to the beaches of California.
 I have bivouacked on cardboard outside the Gare du Nord in Paris,' he proclaims.
 'I have dossed down on my towel in Spain, and I once accidentally pitched my tent late at night in the middle of a roundabout in downtown Canberra, and woke to found my hands had been so badly bitten by bugs that they swelled like blown up washing-up gloves; and yet I would do it again tomorrow.'

 - Transport is important to him, what with the cycling, and the Boris Bikes, and banning bendy buses, and the plans to build a new 'estuary' airport on reclaimed land in Kent, and the proposals to build a new road crossing under the Thames.
-But it's his trusty bike that seems to be the favourite, as part of his 'cycling revolution which aims to make London a cycle-friendly city'.
-Boris can search on Pitchup.com for sites with cycle hire or sites with cycle hire nearby, as well as seeing National Cycle Network routes near whichever sites he picks, or check out our cycling and camping blog post for some inspiration.
-He can even search for wild camping with cycle hire onsite combined, so he doesn't end up camping on a roundabout in Canberra.
+But it's his trusty bike that seems to be the favourite, and so we think he'd like sites with cycle hire, or wild camping with cycle hire on site, so he doesn't end up camping on a roundabout in Canberra.
+He'll need a house elf pedalling behind of course, piled high with all his kit.

 - He'll definitely also need a site with campfires allowed, so the house elf can properly sizzle the bacon and make the tea.
 And yes, he can search for one that's also wild camping and also has cycle hire nearby – North Lodge in Pembrokeshire covers all three.